folio-org/stripes/doc/building-from-git-checkouts.md

 `ui-okapi-console`
 and
 `ui-users`
-git modules all checked out next to each other.
+git modules all checked out together in a directory that we will designate `$ROOT`.

 ## Avoiding uploaded NPM packages